elastic/ecs-dotnet/contributing.md

 Convention:

-- `master` reflects the latest Elastic Common Schema (ECS) version, this is typically the `current latest major + 1`
+- `main` reflects the latest Elastic Common Schema (ECS) version, this is typically the `current latest major + 1`
 - `X.Y.Z` where `X` is the major version, `Y` is the minor component and `Z` is the patch component, typically opened as integration branch for a specific minor.

 Examples:

-- `master` for the latest ECS version
+- `main` for the latest ECS version
 - `1.2.0` for ECS 1.2.0 compatible integrations

 # Building the solution